slior/LiterateJS/README.md

 The code depends on JQuery.
 Other than that, the example uses Bootstrap and Highlight.JS, but the literate programming doesn't rely on that.
 Some examples use other libraries, the rights to those libraries the property of their respective owners, as designated by their respective licenses.

+## Markdown Support in LiterateJS

+It is possible to write LiterateJS documents using [Markdown](https://en.wikipedia.org/wiki/Markdown), specifically [Github Flavored Markdown](https://help.github.com/articles/markdown-basics/).

+The functionality is available using a separate optional extension to LiterateJS - [litjs-md](https://github.com/slior/LiterateJS/tree/master/extensions/litjs_md).
+Using this extension allows one to write simple markup documents, with code blocks, and using these as regular text documents.
+See the [extension's documentation](https://github.com/slior/LiterateJS/blob/master/extensions/litjs_md/Markdown_Support.md) for more details.